topo-gps/ios-manual/en/main/dashboard.rst

 Dashboard
 =========
-On the bottom of the :ref:`main screen <sec-main-screen>` you will find the dashboard:
+The bottom bar in the :ref:`main screen <sec-main-screen>` is the dashboard:

 .. figure:: ../_static/dashboard1.png
    :height: 140px